TimesysGit/board-farm-rest-api/cli/README.md

 'ebf' is a tool that uses the board farm REST API to discover and manipulate objects in an automated test lab.
-It uses 'curl' to send requests to the server and receive responses back, and 'jq' to parse received response data, which is in json format.
+It uses 'curl' to send requests to the server and receive responses back, and 'jq' to parse the response data received, which is in json format.

 'ebf' is written as a single, standalone shell script.
 The current implementation of 'ebf' can successfully communicate with a TimeSys